ShaikhZuhair/ShaikhZuhair/README.md

 - 👀 I’m interested in learning more about coding
 - 🌱 I’m currently learning html, java and css
 - 💞️ I’m looking to collaborate on web development
-- ⚡ Fun fact: I don't know how to code.
+- ⚡ Fun fact: I don't know how to code yet...

 <!---
 ShaikhZuhair/ShaikhZuhair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.